 The rise of integrated delivery networks (IDNs) is contributing to higher-quality patient care, better patient outcomes, and other positive trends in the United States healthcare industry.

 These trends reflect how IDNs make it easier for healthcare facilities to provide patients with comprehensive treatment at a lower cost.
-IDNs provide a variety of services within their network, including treatment of chronic conditions, acute care for injuries and illnesses, and attention to other health issues.
+IDNs offer a comprehensive range of services within their network, including the management of chronic conditions, acute care for injuries and illnesses, and specialized attention to other health needs, ensuring coordinated and continuous care across the entire healthcare spectrum.

 What Are IDNs?